m417z/ntdoc/descriptions/kuser_shared_data.md

     // UTC System Time.
 Number of centums since 1601-01-01, exactly.
 It's a perfectly raw value; any conversions or
     // adjustments (like leap days or leap seconds) ought to be done on the higher level.
     // Coherence of this field vs 🡑InterruptTime, 🡓TickCountQuad, and certain others is ensured via 🡓TimeUpdateLock.
-    // Asilous clients with SeSystemtime privilege can set it via NtSetSystemTime to any value in range [0, 2⁶¹+2³²),
+    // Clients not in the server silo with SeSystemtime privilege can set it via NtSetSystemTime to any value in range
-    // which is [1601-01-01, 8907-12-05 18:49:10].
-Note regular users don't have SeSystemtime privilege by default. volatile KSYSTEM_TIME SystemTime;               // 014 ❕👋 changes each clock interrupt + adjustable
+    // [0, 2⁶¹+2³²), which is [1601-01-01, 8907-12-05 18:49:10].
+Note regular users don't have SeSystemtime by default.
+    volatile KSYSTEM_TIME SystemTime;               // 014 ❕👋 changes each clock interrupt + adjustable

     // Current 64-bit time zone bias.
 Silo-aware: SILO_USER_SHARED_DATA.TimeZoneBias.